GayathriNatarajan123/Gayathri-Natarajan-Portfolio/README.md

 ## Gayathri-Natarajan-Portfolio
 The purpose of this project is to demonstrate my resume in the form of an HTML design.
+This project is to showcase my HTML, CSS experience.
+Utilized HTML and HTML5 semantic elements.
+Built a responsive page using media query that has ability to optimize the screen size accroding to the desktop and mobile device.

 ## Installation Setup for Runing the File
 To run the HTML and CSS file, please adhere to the following installation steps: